djienne/DELTRA_NEUTRAL_HYPERLIQUID_PERP_SPOT/README.md

 - Open SHORT 1 BTC PERP @ $107,500
 - Open LONG 1 UBTC SPOT @ $107,500
 - Net exposure: $0 (hedged)
-- Earn: Funding payments every hour from longs
+- Earn: Funding payments every hour from longs paying people holding short positions (when fundings are positive, that is most of the time)

 **The bot automatically**:
 - Selects best opportunities by 7-day avg funding (≥5% APY)